 That's up to you.
-Crochet scarves are made in many different widths so it's fine to make it smaller or lager than the 4".
+Crochet scarves are made in many different widths so it's fine to make it smaller or larger than the 4" average.
 If the scarf looks like it will be wearable in the width you have made it, there's no need to start over, assuming that you bought plenty of yarn.
 As long as you are satisfied with the width, running out of yarn is the most pressing problem you'd have to worry about if your scarf is turning out substantially wider than 4".

 Row Gauge: For this particular pattern, row gauge is not important, because the length of the scarf is determined by the number of rows you crochet.
 You can crochet as many rows as you like to achieve your desired scarf length.

 - The brackets [ ] denote a set of instructions to be repeated.

 - If you have a hard time finding your ch-1 spaces, try carefully poking your finger at the row of stitches from back to front, feeling your way into the work as you get the hang of seeing where those spaces are.

 - You will end up with a total of 7 sc sts in each row.